qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 #### 4. Instantiate your GateSet with your channel mapping

-- Below shows an example of instantiating your `GateSet`, for basic grouped control of `VoltageGate` channels.
+- Below shows an example of instantiating your `GateSet`, for basic group control of `VoltageGate` channels.

   ```python
   from quam_builder.architecture.quantum_dots import GateSet